 The device must be configured in MII or RMII mode.
+This is done by specific pin strapping configurations.

-See Section 4.6.3, "MII vs. RMII Configuration," on page 21.
+See section Section 4.6.3, "MII vs. RMII Configuration," on page 21 for information on pin strapping and how the pins are mapped differently.